KuhleJames/Sales-Performance-Dashboard/README.md

 # Data Collection
 ## Source
-The dataset used for this project is the publicly available Superstore Sales dataset, which simulates a retail company’s historical order data.
+The dataset used for this project is the publicly available (on Kaggle) Superstore Sales dataset, which simulates a retail company’s historical order data.
 It contains detailed transactional information on customer orders, product categories, shipping performance, and regional sales.
 ## Structure & Format
 The data was provided in Excel format and included the following key fields:
  - Order Details: Order ID, Order Date, Ship Date, Customer ID, Segment, Region